A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Search for potentially hazardous NEOs with the Synthetic Tracking Technique

 As NEOs are moving against the background stars, their resulting images when using a conventional CCD are streaked, resulting in degradation in sensitivity.
 The NRC report included a simulation of a hypothetical 2~m space telescope conducting a NEO search.
-The optimal integration time for this instrument was only 8 sec with 30 sec of slewing between adjacent fields of view (FOV) [S. Chesley of JPL (2015), private communication].
+The optimal integration time for this instrument was only 8 sec with 30 sec of slewing between adjacent FOVs [S. Chesley of JPL (2015), private communication].
 Longer CCD exposures do not improve sensitivity because of image streaking.
-Synthetic tracking techniques achieve much higher NEO detection sensitivity by taking multiple short exposures and performing a shift/add operation \citep{Shao-etal:2014}.
-This technique makes it possible to achieve a sensitivity down to a $\sim$20.5~mag object with 10~cm optics in a 600~sec observation, thus offering significant improvements in the sensitivity of detection of NEOs.
-Below we discuss this technique as it applies for a CubeSat version of a synthetic tracking camera.
+The technique of co-adding multiple frames of data to stack the images of faint object was first developed and demonstrated for trans-Neptunian objects (TNO) \citep{Bernstein-etal:2004AJ}.
+The images were taken over periods of months. \cite{Gural-etal:2005AJ} used the same technique, also called multi-hypothesis matched filter (MHMF), for processing on asteroids with images taken over a period of minutes/hours.
+Synthetic tracking combines MHMF with faster cameras to detect smaller objects moving at higher angular velocities.
+This technique makes it possible to achieve a sensitivity down to a $\sim$20.5 mag object with 10 cm optics in an 800 sec observation, thus offering significant improvements in the sensitivity of detection of NEOs.
+Below we discuss this technique as it applies for a CubeSat-based version of a synthetic tracking camera.

-\subsection{Improving sensitivity, SNR and astrometry with synthetic tracking}
+\subsection{Improving sensitivity, SNR, and astrometry with synthetic tracking}

-It is well-known that traditional approaches to discovering NEOs relies on CCD exposures of $\sim$30 sec long.
-Typically, CCDs require $\sim$10 sec to read-out time at low noise ($\sim$3e$^-$).
-Although this approach is effective in detecting slowly moving NEOs, results in a streaked image on the CCD and leads to a significant trailing loss of sensitivity.
+Traditional approaches to discovering NEOs relies on CCD exposures of $\sim$30~sec.
+Typically, CCDs require $\sim$10 sec read-out time at low noise ($\sim$3e$^-$).
+Although this approach is effective in detecting slowly moving NEOs, for faster objects it results in a streaked image on the CCD and leads to a significant trailing loss of sensitivity.
 Intuitively, trailing loss results from the fact that the streaked image distributes photons comprising its signal over a larger area on the CCD (compared to those received from a stationary object) yielding a reduced signal per unit area.
 There have been many studies on trailing losses. \citet{Shao-etal:2014} quantify the trailing loss in SNR as a factor $w/(w+s)$, where $w$ is the width of a seeing-limited point-spread function (PSF) and $s$ is the length of the streak.
-The longer the exposure leads to a longer streak length and results in a smaller SNR.
+The longer exposure leads to a longer streak length and results in a smaller SNR.